Copshop: Plot

+Two officers return to the station and discover Huber and Lamb, who kill them before being ambushed by Murretto.
+Viddick persuades Young to free him as well, cutting off the power and filling the station with steam from the showers.
+Capturing Huber, Viddick tortures him with his own weapons, while Murretto stalks Lamb through the locker rooms.
+Lamb kills Huber by mistake before being stabbed by Viddick, who offers Murretto the chance to kill Lamb, but Murretto shoots Viddick before finishing Lamb off.

+Instead of helping Young, Murretto sets fire to the station, but is confronted by the vengeful Young, who has attended to her gunshot wound.
+An intense gunfight ensues, and Young wounds Murretto with her last remaining round.
+She is shot by Schier but saved by her body armor, while Schier is shot dead by Viddick, who has somehow survived.
+Viddick finally kills Murretto, completing his contract, and escapes in a police car with Murretto's briefcase and Lamb's head in a bag.
+Being treated by paramedics, Young commandeers the ambulance and drives off in pursuit of Viddick, both of them singing to "Freddie's Dead" over the radio.

 Cast

 In addition, the opening actor credits specifically include Ben Hoffman, who served as a Viddick stunt double, and Michael Morales, who served as the stunt coordinator.

 Production

 Development and casting

-In September 2020, it was announced that Gerard Butler and Frank Grillo would star in the action thriller film Copshop, which would be directed by Joe Carnahan.
+In September 2020, it was announced that Gerard Butler and Frank Grillo would star in the action thriller film called Copshop, which would be directed by Joe Carnahan.
 The screenplay was written by Kurt McLeod, based on a story by McLeod and Mark Williams.
 It is the first produced screenplay for McLeod, who works as a financial advisor in Edmonton, Alberta, Canada.
 The most recent draft was written by Carnahan.
 The film was produced by Williams and Tai Duncan through Zero Gravity Management, Warren Goz and Eric Gold through Sculptor Media, Butler and Alan Siegel through their company G-BASE Productions, and Carnahan and Grillo through their company WarParty Films.

 In October 2020, Alexis Louder was cast in the third starring role.
 Later that month, Ryan O'Nan, Kaiwi Lyman-Mersereau and Toby Huss were cast in supporting roles.